We are worshiping at 11 am.

 Prayer after Communion

-and proclaim your risen life
+and proclaim your love in Jesus’ name.

 Amen.